 Most Texans who fought in the Civil War served closer to Texas, however.
-The majority of Texans served in the Western Theater including states like Kentucky, Tennessee, and Mississippi.
+The majority of Texans served in the Western Theater in Kentucky, Tennessee, and Mississippi.
 The Eighth Texas Cavalry, known as "Terry's Texas Rangers," played an important role in significant battles in Tennessee and Georgia.